LeelaPakanati/ECE434/hw04/README.md

 ### Speed of toggling:
 The method has a lot less over head than the python or C library or the bash scripts we tested learler.
 It is able to toggle the LED w/ only a .6ms delay and can acheive a 20ms period at its fastest

+## Prof. Yoder's comments

+Looks good.
+I think the mmap toggling should be much faster.
+Did you comment out the usleep()?

+Late:   -1
+Grade:  9/10